ndd21/PHYS281/docs/demo-python-terminal.md

 # The Python terminal

-A **terminal** is a text-based window into which you can type commands and view outputs.
+A @(terminal) is a text-based window into which you can type commands and view outputs.

 You can run Python as an interactive environment within a terminal.
 Within this you can type and run any Python commands.
 The terminal is useful for quick calculations and prototyping.

 There are two types of Python terminal sessions: a *regular* session and an enhanced interactive session called IPython.
-Within a terminal window (a Powershell terminal on Windows, or a terminal session in VS Code) you enter a regular Python terminal session by typing `python` and hitting return ++return++.
+Within a terminal window (e.g., a Powershell terminal on Windows, or a terminal session within _VS Code_) you enter a regular Python terminal session by typing `python` and hitting return ++return++.
 You should see something like:

 ```python
 Python 3.7.2 (default, Dec 29 2018, 06:19:36)